mahmoud-anwer/mini-rag/README.md

     - Deploying the new Docker image.

 ## Enhancements
-- Add a CI/CD pipeline including static analysis.
+- Add a CI/CD pipeline including static analysis using `SonarQube`.
 - Refactoring the source code.
 - Use MinIO for uploads (I think it would be better to use `NFS`).
-- Use UUID to generate a unique file id.
+- Use UUID to generate a unique file ID.
 - Use Qdrant container instead of using a regular directory.

 ## References